KelvinLi2020/P_wiki/Hello-program.md

 (in progress)

+New P features:
+functions
+non-determ. value
+goto + "with"

-The "Hello" program shows how to write and compile P programs using multiple files.
+The "Hello" program shows how to write (and compile) P programs by using multiple files, in particular, how a machine can use a function or an event declared in another file.
+This example also demonstrates non-determinism in P and shows how to use PTester to check a liveness property of a program.
 In this example, the program consists of the following files: `Main.p`, `Continue.p`, `Timer.p`, `Env.p`, `TestScript.p`.
-This example also demonstrates non-determinism in P and shows how to use PTester to check a liveness property of a program.

 ## `Hello` machine

 This is the main machine of the "Hello" example.
 ```
+//Main.p
 machine Hello
 {
   var timer: TimerPtr;